varjolab/ProteoGyver/README.md

 ##### Build the main docker image.
 !!NOTE!! docker commands in particular may require superuser rights (sudo).
-This can take up to an hour, mostly due to R requirements being built.
-Removing the need to compile so much is on the TODO list.
+This should take around 15 minutes, but can take much longer, mostly due to R requirements.
 ```
 docker build -t proteogyver:1.0 -f dockerfiles/dockerfile .
 ```